hkzlab/ISA_DualUARTParport/README.md

 ### Disclaimer

 I take NO responsibility for what happens if you decide to build and use this card.
 Your computer might crash, catch fire or be destroyed in other nasty ways.
-Also, as this card is mostly based on the work of others, You're encourauged to take what you seem fit from this, and use it in your projects!
+Also, as this card is mostly based on the work of others, You're encourauged to take what you deem fit from this, and use it in your projects!

 ## Configuration